-The University of Chicago Health Lab is gathering experts in health care, academia, government, emergency response and public safety—in collaboration with advocates and elected leaders via virtual roundtables and working groups—to examine how to transform America’s 911 system.
+The University of Chicago Health Lab has gathered experts in health care, academia, government, emergency response, and public safety—in collaboration with advocates and elected leaders via virtual roundtables and working groups—to examine how to transform America’s 911 system.

-Overhauling the emergency response system to build safe, supportive and community-driven responses to 911 calls is overdue.
-More than 650,000 calls are made to 911 each day in the United States.
-Increasingly, police find themselves responding to crisis scenarios they are not professionally trained for and which do not require an armed response.
+Overhauling the emergency response system to build safe, supportive, and community-driven responses to 911 calls is overdue.
+More than 650,000 calls are made to 911 daily in the United States.
+Increasingly, police find themselves responding to scenarios they are not professionally trained for and do not require an armed response.

-Transform911’s website will serve as a dynamic online hub for 911-related innovations, research, and opportunities.
+Transform911’s website will be a dynamic online hub for 911-related innovations, research, and opportunities.
 New resources and other content will be added periodically, so check back often!

-Transform911 will explore how the nation’s 911 system can better prioritize health and safety and ensure the right responder is dispatched at the right time.
+Transform911 is exploring how the nation’s 911 system can better prioritize health and safety and ensure the right responder is dispatched at the right time.

 - Establish working groups and roundtables to explore insights and evidence into 911’s current deployment of first responders to assist people in need